 - Transport waste water and sewage to the Lower Cable Station, using our cable cars

-In addition to this, it is designated a World Heritage Site and has to balance additional stringent conservation requirements in line with RIM’s mission of ensuring public access to the Island’s heritage.
+In addition to this, it is designated a World Heritage Site and has to balance additional stringent conservation requirements in line with Robben Island Museum’s mission of ensuring public access to the Island.
 The Island’s complex and sensitive ecosystem includes Birdlife, Natural Vegetation, Marine and Wildlife, Geology and Cultural Conservation sites.

 Visitors to the V&A are also encouraged to participate in its green conscious ethics.
 Recycling bins have been located throughout the property and in order to encourage visitors to be “car-free”; bicycle lanes have been introduced.
 The V&A Waterfront Operations Team have also reduced vehicle patrols by increasing bicycle patrols instead.

 The Waterfront is committed to applying best practice in Environmental Management and has set the following objectives, which you can read up on here.

 - Installing water meters in all tenant premises;

 - Use of borehole and grey water for toilets, cleaning and irrigation; and

 - Proactive pressure management and aggressive leak detection.